Systemic Lupus Erythematosus

 Systemic lupus erythematosus (SLE) is a chronic (long-term) autoimmune disease where the body’s immune system attacks healthy tissues in many parts of the body including the joints, skin, and other organs.

 Symptoms can come and go and can range in severity from mild to severe.
-Lupus is a tricky disease to diagnose because it can mimic the symptoms of other illnesses, and because of how symptoms can unpredictably change.
+Lupus is a tricky disease to diagnose because it can mimic the symptoms of other illnesses, and because of how its symptoms can change unpredictably.

 Among all of the possible symptoms, the most common features of Lupus are feeling tired and pain.
-These can occur when the body’s immune system is “activated” and is busy attacking the body’s tissues.
+These symptoms can occur when the body’s immune system is “activated” and is busy attacking the body’s tissues.
 Another common symptom is a type of rash on the face called a malar rash or butterfly rash, which will occur in about half of people with the disease.

 The reason that the immune system attacks the body’s tissues in Lupus is not well understood.
 Experts believe that a wide number of factors including the environment and genetic factors may involved.

 Lupus mostly affects women of childbearing age.
 Women get it about nine times more often than men.
 It is estimated that about 1 in 1,000 people have Lupus.